-My name is Alexander Spalding, and I’m currently interning as a strategy and innovation consultant here in Helsinki.
+My name is Alexander Spalding, and I’m currently working as an innovation strategist here in Toronto.

 I recently graduated from a BSc in Social Anthropology from the London School of Economics and Political Science.
 During this time I was immersed in the world of the qualitative social sciences, interdisciplinary debates about universalised human alterity, and the need for the formulation of actionable solutions that will serve the best interests of mankind.
 Although I’ve only been out of university for a couple of weeks, I’m already reminiscing of the days when spending protracted amounts of time writing about the world and critically analysing its developments was seen as a legitimate and constructive use of one’s time, and so, in the interest of satisfying my cravings, I thought that it would be a great idea to start this blog.